Points for Meditation from Arya Nagarjuna's Ratnavali

 Of the two - faith and wisdom - the latter is the prime.
 Faith, however should precede the latter.

-3) Criteria for one to be with faith - one who is not under the influence of attachment, anger, fear, and delusion that one is led towards casting aside virtues.
+to be with faith - one who is not under the influence of attachment,

 4) 16 practices to achieve Higher States - 13 practices to abandon negativities and three practices to partake